implant supported dentures cost

 The average cost for all of your replacement teeth by full-mouth implant-supported bridgework ranges from $20,000 to $50,000 per arch or more.

-Factors Impacting the Implant Supported Dentures Cost
+Factors Impacting the Implant-Supported Dentures Cost

 Numerous factors affect the overall cost of an implant-supported surgical procedure.
 These factors include:

-• Quality of replacement teeth materials used
+• Quality of replacement teeth material used

 • Dentist selected for the procedure